staafl/service.subtitles.opensubtitles_by_opensubtitles/README.md

-OpenSubtitles.org by OpenSubtitles KODI add-on
+OpenSubtitles.org by OpenSubtitles KODI add-on - DUAL SUBTITLE VERSION
 ==============================================

 How to install this addon in KODI: